About ICRC

 the-mediation-handbook-alexia-georgakopoulos

-Alexia Georgakopoulos works in both domestic and international contexts.
+Alexia Georgakopoulos, Ph.D. works in both domestic and international contexts.
 She is approved by the Florida Supreme Court as a qualified primary trainer for Florida Supreme Court Certification in Mediation.
 Her training is based on two decades of experience, practice, and academic work.

-Alexia Georgakopoulos works as a professional trainer and consultant for multinational organizations, school systems, healthcare organizations, family systems, governmental agencies, religious organizations, community-based organizations, and international organizations.
+Alexia Georgakopoulos, Ph.D. works as a professional trainer and consultant for multinational organizations, school systems, healthcare organizations, family systems, governmental agencies, religious organizations, community-based organizations, and international organizations.
 She delivers mediation, facilitation, communication, diversity, and conflict management trainings.

 alexia3